 Memory Systems

-Τhe speaker elaborated on the types of mnemonic systems and the different roles they play in memory formation.
+Τhe speaker elaborated on the types of memory systems and the different roles they play in memory formation.
 It is known that there are two types of memory, explicit memory and implicit memory.
 Explicit memory includes semantic information and episodic memory.
 While implicit memory includes procedural and emotional memory.
 At the same time, discussions emphasised the crucial role of various brain areas in memory formation.
 For instance, the hippocampus governs episodic memory, the basal ganglia handles procedural memory, and the amygdala manages emotional memory.

 Myths about trauma